 Submissions

-Mississippi Folklife welcomes thoughtful, high-quality submissions year-round on the people, histories, traditions and interpretations of the state of Mississippi and its borders.
-We are currently seeking submissions on a rolling basis.
+Mississippi Folklife welcomes thoughtful, high-quality submissions on the people, histories, traditional art forms, and culture of the state of Mississippi and its borders.

 Please send all submissions to Managing Editor, Maria Zeringue, via email at mzeringue@arts.ms.gov.